 - what they have learned from their own experience, and how to judge its validity;

 - the factors that determine prognosis, both in general across most situations and any particular prognostic factors for common conditions;

 - the legal framework appertaining to managing risks such as preserving the safety of a vulnerable adult;

 - an ethical framework or approach to use in complex, uncertain cases;

 - when and how to seek advice from others.

-The skills needed are similar to those needed in day-to-day practice, except they are needed at a higher level and must be maintained under stress.
+The skills needed are similar to those required in day-to-day practice, except they are needed at a higher level and must be maintained under stress.

-Thus the primary, overarching skill needed is to be able to maintain a full professional approach, using all knowledge and skills, in situations that can be challenging, stressful and often emotional.
+Thus the primary, overarching skill needed is to maintain an entirely professional approach, using all knowledge and skills, in situations that can be challenging, stressful and often emotional.